- Contract Renewals

 Contract renewals are not just about the contract itself but also about the relationship between the parties.
 How has the partnership been working?
 Is the relationship valuable to your business?

 One of the core things to understand here is whether or not you have a multithreaded relationship with the customer.
 Is it only one champion that is using your product or multiple?
 The more people you have beating your drum and telling the organization that your product is great the more likely you are to renew.
 An honest evaluation of the relationship can help you decide whether to renew the contract on the same terms, negotiate changes, or perhaps even seek a new partner.
-One of the core reasons that customers churn is because of a lose of champion and there isn’t anyone else to continue using the product.
+One of the core reasons that customers churn is because of a loss of champions and there isn’t anyone else to continue using the product.

 4. Understand Market Conditions

 Understanding the current market conditions is critical for contract renewals.
 Has there been a change in market prices or industry regulations?
-Or worse, is there a recession coming that will cut customers budgets?
+Or worse, is there a recession coming that will cut customers’ budgets?

 Understanding where you stand in the market in terms of competitors is important also.
 Do your customers see you as a budget option?
 How does your contract compare to others in the market?
 This knowledge can provide leverage in negotiations and help ensure that your renewed contract remains competitive.